Tombo Den

 Senior Associate

-The material palette juxtaposes the hard finishes with warm, tactile elements like rich timber veneers and mohair banquette seating contrasing with robust materials such as exposed steel beams, concrete and granite.
+The material palette juxtaposes the hard finishes with warm, tactile elements like rich timber veneers and mohair banquette seating contrasting with robust materials such as exposed steel beams, concrete and granite.
 This collision of textures and finishes contributes to the layered, complex atmosphere that permeates the space.

 DKO’s design approach is deeply rooted in a commitment to collaboration with local artists and craftspeople.
 This philosophy is exemplified in the 45 hand-dyed shibori fabric banners that adorn the space, drawing the eye upward and infusing the interior with depth and texture.
 A sculptural granite sushi counter, with solid timber balancing atop, anchors the room.
 The two elements are joined by a detail reminiscent of traditional Japanese dovetail joinery.
 Provocative, cheeky artworks by Tom Blachford evoke a dystopian Japanese opium den.
 These pieces contribute to the evocative atmosphere, subtly alluding to the venue’s once-illicit past.